alialamiidrissi/ADA_Course_Project/Project/README.md

 ## UPDATE:

-We built a scrapper `spider.py` to collect recipes from a number of cuisines with the Yummly API.The results can be found under the `data` folder.
+We built a scrapper `spider.py` to collect recipes from a number of cuisines with the Yummly API.
+For each of the following cuisines: `['American','Asian','Chinese','Cuban','English','French','German','Greek','Hawaiian','Hungarian','Indian','Irish','Italian','Japanese','Mexican','Moroccan','Portuguese','Spanish','Swedish','Thai']`, we access the first 500 results using the search endpoint (see above), and save them in json files.
+The results can be found under the `data` folder.
 Here is a sample of a search recipe result:
 ```json
 {